bigwhoop/lyme/README.md

 # Welcome to LYME

 LYME stands for **<u>L</u>ow Ke<u>y</u> <u>M</u>arkup <u>E</u>ditor** and guess what, it's simply that.
 LYME aims to stay in the background and provide you with a distraction-free interface for writing text in your favorite markup language.

 ## Editor

-### Structure
+### Blocks

-The given text - or markup - is split into blocks.
+The given text - or markup if you will - is split into blocks.
 A block is delimited by two line breaks.
 Think of it as a paragraph.
 You can click any block to start editing. **Just try it and click this text.** As soon as you leave a block the `onMarkupChange` callback is invoked.

-### Markup Languages
+### Renderers and Markup Languages

 Renderers transform markup into HTML.
 What markup language you use is up to you.
 LYME ships with the following renderers (*Markdown Extra* is the default renderer):

 Markup Language  | Library Dependencies                                                                                  | Constructor
 ---------------- | ------------------------------------------------------------------------------------------------------|---------------------------------